webis-de/small-text/CONTRIBUTING.md

 ### Raising the Version

 - Update small_text/version.json
+- examples/notebooks: Set the small-text version to the new release.
 - README.md
   - Documentation Badge should link to the version of the most recent release (link AND img)
   - Link references at the bottom should point to the most recent release